-A 3-look group sequential design on the primary endpoint of PFS will be utilized, with 2 interim analyses and 1 final PFS analyses occurring at approximately 265, 353, and 441 investigator-assessed PFS events in the EP stratum.
+A 2-look group sequential design on the primary endpoint of PFS will be utilized, with 1 interim analysis and 1 final PFS analyses occurring at approximately 265 and 378 investigator-assessed PFS events in the EP stratum.

 A fixed alpha-spending method will be used to maintain the cumulative 1-sided Type I error rate of .025.
-Assuming a hazard ratio (HR) of 0.703, this design yields more than 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.
+Assuming a hazard ratio (HR) of 0.703, this design yields approximately 90% statistical power to detect superiority of the abemaciclib plus fulvestrant arm over placebo plus fulvestrant arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.